-Murine liver lesions were classified as tumors based on morphologic criteria reported by Thoolen and colleagues (9) and five markers of liver pathology (Supplementary Fig. S1).
-Briefly, overgrowth compressing the normal tissue and/or distortion of the lobular architecture was considered as the main criteria for tumors in contrast to dysplastic nodules.
+Murine liver lesions were classified as tumors based on morphologic criteria reported by Thoolen et al. (9) and five markers of liver pathology (Fig. S1).
+Briefly, overgrowth compressing the normal tissue and/or distortion of the lobular architecture were considered as main criteria for malignant tumors in contrast to dysplastic nodules.
 Collagen IV loss or broadening of trabecular structures was regarded as neoplastic growth.
-Cytological features considered as indicators for malignancy were cell polymorphism, atypia, increased nucleus-cytoplasm ratio, inclusion bodies, or basophilia.
-Sizes of cells and nuclei were measured using digitalized histologic pictures and dichotomized by the median.
-The tumor grading was based on a combination of nuclei sizes $(<10 \ \mu m = 1, \ 10-15 \ \mu m = 2, \ 15-20 \ \mu m = 3)$, presence of nucleoli and cell-plasma ratio (decreased/normal).
-Proliferation in tumors was assessed as a 4-point scale (none, few, many, and abundant).
+Cytological features considered as indicators for malignancy were cell polymorphism, atypia, increased nucleus-cytoplasm ratio, inclusion bodies or basophilia.
+Sizes of cells and nuclei were measured using digitalized histological pictures and dichotomized by the median.
+The tumor grading was based on a combination of nuclei sizes (<10μm=1, 10-15μm=2, 15-20μm=3), presence of nucleoli and cell-plasma ratio (decreased/normal).
+Proliferation in tumors was assessed as a 4-point scale (none, few, many, abundant).

-IHC on mouse tissues (glutamine synthetase, A6, GP73, collagen IV, Ki-67) was performed as described (10, 17).
-For human liver tissues, stainings of glutamine synthetase, CK7 and CK19, were conducted and scored as reported (33).
+Immunohistochemistry on mouse tissues (glutamine synthetase, A6, GP73, collagen IV, Ki-67) were performed as described (10, 17).
+For human liver tissues, stainings of glutamine synthetase, CK7 and CK19 were conducted and scored as reported (33).
 Positivity for a marker was defined as follows: A6 and CK7/19: >10% of tumor cells, glutamine synthetase: diffuse strong staining of >50% cells, GP73: weak or strong positivity.
-For statistical analysis of morphologic features, IHC and mutational profiles, SPSS software was used (IBM SPSS, Version 21).
+For statistical analysis of morphological features, immunohistochemistry and mutational profiles, SPSS software was used (IBM SPSS, Version 21).